-Past research has found that the time mothers and children spend in joint activity is an important aspect of the parent-child relationship.
+Past research has found that the time parents and children spend in joint activity is an important aspect of the parent-child relationship.

 Until recently, researchers had not investigated this time spent together in relation to children’s emotional intelligence.
-As part of a more comprehensive study of children’s emotional intelligence and parenting styles and practices, parents (and their children aged 7-12) from four schools in northeast Spain, were invited (via questionnaires) to participate in this research study.
+As part of a more comprehensive study of children’s emotional intelligence and parenting styles and practices, parents (and their children aged 7-12) from four schools in northeast Spain received invitations (via questionnaires) to participate in this research study.

-Findings showed there are increased opportunities for mothers to model emotions and reinforce self-regulatory behaviour in their children when they spend extended periods of time together in joint activities.
-Sample results show that time spent in joint play predicts improvement in conduct problems, consistent with previous research findings.
-There is also a connection between the time parents spend with their children, and the kinds of activities they engage in, to emotional intelligence.
-Depending on the type of activity in which the mother and the child engage, these relations may be positive, neutral or negative.
+Findings showed increased opportunities for parents to model emotions and reinforce self-regulatory behaviour in their children when they spend extended periods together in joint activities.
+Sample results show that time spent in collaborative play predicts improvement in conduct problems, consistent with previous research findings.
+There is also a connection to emotional intelligence between the time parents spend with their children and the kinds of activities they engage in.
+Depending on the type of activity in which the parent and the child engage, these relations may be positive, neutral or negative.

-Most efforts in the education of emotional intelligence have been directed towards training children’s emotional abilities.
-This study suggests that in addition to training, parent-child informal joint activity (play for instance) may be an important factor in the development of children’s trait emotional intelligence.
+Most efforts in emotional intelligence education have been directed towards training children’s emotional abilities.
+This study suggests that in addition to training, parent-child informal joint activity (play, for instance) may be a significant factor in developing children’s trait emotional intelligence.

-- The time mothers spend with their children important, but the kinds of activities they develop also matter.
+- The time parents spend with their children is important, but the kinds of activities they develop also matter.

-- Children whose mothers spend more time with them in joint activities are likely to have fewer emotional and behavioural problems; misbehave less at home; and enjoy higher academic achievement at school.
+- Children whose parents spend more time with them in joint activities are likely to have fewer emotional and behavioural problems, misbehave less at home, and enjoy higher academic achievement at school.

-- When mother and child play together, they establish and maintain shared attention on objects or games.
-This means the child has to modulate his or her excitement or distress and therefore to regulate his or her emotions and be able to respond to the demands of the joint-play situation.
+- When parent and child play together, they establish and maintain shared attention on objects or games.
+Shared playtime means the child has to modulate their excitement or distress and therefore regulate their emotions and respond to the demands of the joint-play situation.

-- Time children spent with their mothers watching TV was related to a higher difficulty to cope with stress.
-TV exposes children to multiple instances of fictional, real, physical and emotional violence and stress.
+- The time children spent with their parents watching TV was related to a greater difficulty to cope with stress.
+TV exposes children to multiple instances of factual and fictional, physical and emotional violence and stress.
 It is likely that after confronting continuous virtual emotional stressors, children exhaust their resources to cope with further stress, even in real life.

-- Time together spent doing practical things such as homework, reminding kids to clean up or do their chores would not necessarily relate to emotional intelligence.
-These kinds of interactions have the potential for warm, loving exchanges, but also for high levels of negative, often chronic conflict.
+- Time spent doing practical things such as homework and reminding kids to clean up or do their chores would not necessarily relate to emotional intelligence.
+These types of interactions have the potential for warm, loving exchanges but can also have high levels of negative conflict.

-- Educational activities facilitate exploration of personal interests and therefore allow children to learn about their own feelings and emotions in a variety of situations.
+- Educational activities facilitate the exploration of personal interests and therefore allow children to learn about their feelings and emotions in various situations.